Stroll through the gardens

 Discover more in the gardens

 We have completed some of the desperately-needed restoration work on the little Victorian summerhouse by the Orangery.
 We're not yet able to get it re-thatched, but hope to be able to open it up to visitors once again in future.

 Mary Elizabeth had this delightful playhouse built for her grandchildren and it was based on one that she remembered from her childhood in Wales.

-Our restoration project is funded partly by the proceeds of raffle tickets bought by our kind visitors.
+Our restoration project was funded partly by the proceeds of raffle tickets bought by our kind visitors.
 Remember that every £1 ticket you buy at Charlecote is match-funded by the National Trust and is directly worth £2 to our work.
+This year's raffle funds will fill Places Meadow with wild flowers.

 What we're up to now